Dr Monica Thielking

 - ORCID profile

-Monica also has strong research and engagement connections internationally.
-In 2015 she accepted the invitation to Co-Chair the American Psychological Association's Division 52 International Psychology Programming at the APA Convention in Toronto, and was Chair of the Programming Committee in Denver, Colorado in 2016.
-She is also co-supervising the Australian component of an international study exploring the impact of sleep problems on children's educational performance.
-Her recently 2017 published co-edited book, Handbook of Australian School Psychology (Springer), has been downloaded over 16,000 times.
-Furthermore, she is supervising two international PhD students on topics related to early childhood trauma and social and emotional learning in Singaporean preschoolers.
+In 2015 Monica accepted the invitation to Co-Chair the American Psychological Association's Division 52 International Psychology Programming at the APA Convention in Toronto, and was Chair of the Programming Committee in Denver, Colorado in 2016.
+In 2017 she co-edited the Handbook of Australian School Psychology (Springer), which has quadrupled the discipline average in downloads in its first year of publication.

 youth homelessness; school psychology; service integration; education equity